PoshestPoro/lr2oraja-endlessdream-nix/README.md

 };
 ```

-The easiest way to install it from here would be to inherit inputs into your home manager configuration and install it as a package like so:
+The easiest way to install it from here would be to inherit inputs into a home manager configuration and install it as a package like so:
 ```nix
 inputs.lr2oraja.packages.${pkgs.system}.default
 ```
-# How to run
+### How to run
 You should now be able to run it in the terminal with `lr2oraja-endlessdream` or you can run it through the desktop file.
 Make sure to swap your audio backend to port audio.
 # Repositories used as references